rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 }
 ```

 As you can see, Kotlin uses the standard Java collection classes.
-This is good news for Java developers: Kotlin doesn’t re-implement collection classes.
+This is good news for Java developers: Kotlin doesn't re-implement collection classes.
 All of your existing knowledge about Java collections still applies here.
 It is worth noting however that unlike in Java, Kotlin’s collection interfaces are read-only by default.
 We will further details on this topic, as well as the mutable counterparts for these interfaces, in 8.2.

 Using the standard Java collections makes it much easier to interact with Java code.
 You don’t need to convert collections one way or the other when you call Java functions from Kotlin or vice versa.